 With other actors asking for similar guarantees, Actors’ Equity, a union representing 51,000 performers and stage managers, tried to negotiate an industrywide profit-sharing agreement with the Broadway League, a trade organization for producers, but was rebuffed.
 According to the New York Times, producers privately have argued that actors are already being paid for their work and that investors should reap both the financial risks and rewards of the shows they support.
 By contrast, some actors believe Broadway should adopt the practice used in television of paying performers residuals for work that is profitable over time.

-To try to force a deal, Actors’ Equity ordered its members this past January not to participate in developmental labs, readings, and workshops for new shows aimed at Broadway.
+To try to force a deal, Actors’ Equity ordered its members not to participate in developmental labs, readings, and workshops for new shows aimed at Broadway.
 The gambit worked: Five weeks later, Actors’ Equity announced it had reached a deal with the Broadway League to end the work stoppage and put more money in the pockets of actors and stage managers.
-Similar to the agreement reached by Hamilton’s off-Broadway cast, collaborators will be entitled to split 1% of profits from a Broadway show and its touring productions for the show’s first 10 years, according to the Times.
+Similar to the agreement reached by Hamilton’s off-Broadway cast, collaborators are entitled to split 1% of profits from a Broadway show and its touring productions for the show’s first 10 years, according to the Times.
 The deal also raised the standard salary paid to actors and stage managers, which had stood at $1,000 per week for developmental labs.

 In New York, some were outraged when they learned that the state’s governor, Andrew Cuomo, and New York City’s mayor, Bill de Blasio, had secretly promised $3 billion in government incentives to Amazon and worked with the company to bypass standard land-use approval processes.
 Amazon insisted the incentives were a small price to pay for the more than 25,000 jobs and $27.5 billion in state and city revenue it predicted New York would reap over the next 25 years.